Guide to landlord responsibilities

 Can a landlord increase the rent during a fixed period tenancy?

 You can only increase the rent during a fixed period tenancy, such as an assured shorthold tenancy (AST) running for six months, if the tenant agrees.
 Otherwise, it can only be done at the end of the fixed period.
+It also important to know how much notice you need to give to increase rent.

 As a landlord, you cannot simply let yourself into your tenant’s home without permission.